 His hobbies included the study of mathematics and symbolic logic, war gaming, fencing and computing.
-From his Citizen 60-1012 quartz digital watch to his use of computers, he was an early adopter of technology.
+From his Citizen 60-1012 quartz digital watch to his use of computers, he was an early adopter of new technology.
 In October 1973 his first machine, a Hewlett-Packard, cost an astonishing £5,777.46 with the printer costing an extra £1,335.85.
 In 1979 he upgraded to another machine costing £12,963 and later purchased a Xerox 860 dedicated word-processor, one of the first of its kind.
 He was ahead of his time although not, as he once said, ahead of the author Len Deighton in this respect.
 Above all else Bagley said:

 I consider myself to be first, last and always a storyteller.